 The Board must approve all bank accounts opened or established in the District's or a District school's name or with the District's Federal Employer Identification Number.
-All checks issued by the School District must be signed by either the Treasurer or Board President, except that checks from an account containing student activity funds and revolving accounts may be signed by the respective account custodian.
+Two of the following individuals: the Treasurer, Bookkeeper, and/or Superintendent's Secretary, shall sign all checks issued by the Board of Education, except that checks from accounts containing student activity funds or fiduciary funds and checks from revolving accounts may be signed by their respective account custodians.